mixxxdj/manual/source/chapters/configuration.rst

 | GNU Linux / OSS             | Acceptable |
 +-----------------------------+------------+

-For a low latency on Windows, it is best to use an ASIO driver that bypassses the sound processing of the Windows kernel.
+For low latency on Windows, it is best to use an ASIO driver that bypassses the sound processing of the Windows kernel.
 If there is no such ASIO driver available for your soundcard, use the WDM-KS API.
 There is generally no advantage to using ASIO4ALL <http://asio4all.com>_, a wrapper around the WDM-KS API.

 On GNU/Linux, ALSA is the simplest sound API to configure.
 Using ALSA will prevent any other programs from using the sound card(s) that Mixxx is using.